huntdatacenter/docs/docs/do-science/troubleshooting/connection.md

 ::: details For NTNU users

-NTNU users on Windows and Linux operating systems may connect to both NTNU VPN and the HUNT Cloud VPN using a [tailored NTNU VPN address](#access-list).
+NTNU users on all operating systems may connect to both NTNU VPN and the HUNT Cloud VPN using a [tailored NTNU VPN address](#access-list).

 :::